What's Green About a Greenhouse?

 incorporating different methods.
 Actually you can relate the way the plants

-get nutrients through their root system like capillaries do, through capillary
+get nutrients through their root system like capillaries do, through

-action.
-To give you a better idea what capillary action is, think of the way a
+capillary action.
+To give you a better idea what capillary action is, think

-paper towel, held upright works when soaking up water, it will absorb the
+of the way a paper towel, held upright works when soaking up water, it wil l

-leaves have a collection method for sunlight and water.
+and even the leaves have a collection method for sunlight and water.

 So, what is the purpose of sunlight to the plant and why is it so helpful?